 One in two men and one in three women will develop cancer in their lifetime.
 Overall, cancer is the second leading cause of death (behind heart disease) in both the United States and in New Jersey.
 Despite declines over time in certain cancers within the state, New Jersey continues to rank among the top ten worst states in cancer incidence.
 Among the more than 50,000 new cases diagnosed annually, common screening-detectable cancers — such as breast, prostate, colorectal and lung cancers — account for nearly half of all new cases among both men and women in New Jersey.

-Under the leadership of Rutgers Cancer Institute of New Jersey and working in partnership with the New Jersey Department of Health, primary care providers, and a number of organizations throughout the State, the goal of ScreenNJ is to increase screening for colorectal and lung cancer, to reduce cancer mortality rates, and to educate New Jersey residents about the importance of cancer screening, early detection, and prevention.
-ScreenNJ was launched in 2017 and is funded in part by the State.
+In partnership with the Rutgers Cancer Institute of New Jersey, the New Jersey Department of Health, and healthcare and community organizations across New Jersey, ScreenNJ aims to increase screening for colorectal and lung cancer, to reduce cancer mortality rates, to reduce disparities, and to educate New Jersey residents about the importance of cancer screening, early detection, and prevention.

 The initial focus of ScreenNJ is on colorectal cancer and lung cancer, which are among the most prevalent cancers in the state.
 These cancers have better outcomes if detected early through proven screening methods such as colonoscopy, FIT, and other recommended tests for colorectal cancer, and low-dose computerized tomography (LDCT) scans for lung cancer.

 ScreenNJ partners with, connects, and supports healthcare provider agencies, public health agencies, and community organizations throughout the state that provide education on, refer patients to, or directly provide screening services for colorectal cancer and/or lung cancer.
 ScreenNJ also helps organizations initiate or expand these types of outcomes-oriented, evidence-based screening and outreach services.